ACanalejo/cwps_continuity_and_change_unilu2022/README.md

 - Identify the main theories of party system formation and change in Western Europe

-- Critically assess the appropriateness of different theories to specific European regions and historical contexts

 - Apply these theories to analyse different cases from a comparative and historical perspective

-- Trace the logical continuity of the development of modern cleavage theory

-- Identify the main European political party families and their historical correlates

-- Understand the concept of electoral volatility and interpret analyses using its most common empirical indicators
+- Understand the concept of electoral volatility and interpret it using its most common empirical indicators

-- Think of elections as electoral markets in which demand and supply factors interact to produce electoral outcomes (i.e., seats and govt. coalitions)
+- Assess elections as markets in which demand and supply factors interact to produce electoral outcomes (i.e., seats and govt. coalitions)

-- Read scientific articles with a critical perspective and present critical written responses
+- Read scientific articles and present critical written responses

 - Work in collaboration with others